MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 By Isaac Arli - 47204296

 # Introduction
-The problem-space is to translate radiology reports into layperson summaries.
+The problem-space is to translate complex radiology reports into layperson summaries for the normal person to understand.
 To do this, we will train and fine-tune a pretrained encoder-decoder model, specifically the T5 transformer using the BioLaySumm dataset from Huggingface.
-The results will then be calculated using Rouge and we will test the output of our trained model
+The results will then be calculated using Rouge and we will test the output of our trained model with example inputs and comparing them to the ground truth references.

 # Flan-T5 Architecture
 The FLAN-T5 architecture is based off the T5 architecture shown in the image below.